bmanders716/bmanders716.github.io/cookbook.md

 Serve on a glass dish, and sprinkle with castor sugar.

-G‚teau de Cerise.
+G‚¥•au de Cerise.

-_Ingredients_--1†lb. of cooking cherries.
+_Ingredients_--1‡¨¢. of cooking cherries.
-               º†lb. of lump sugar.
+               Ï†¨b. of lump sugar.
-               Ω pint of water.
+               Ì†∞int of water.
                A few drops of cochineal.
-               æ of an ounce-packet of gelatine.
+               Ó†Øf an ounce-packet of gelatine.
                The juice of one lemon.

 _Method._--Boil the sugar and water; add the lemon and skim well.